JiawangBian/SC-SfMLearner-Release/Readme.md

 #### Depth estimation technique

-The monocular depth estimation technique described in [1,2] was adapted to the Yaak dataset.
+The monocular self-supervised depth estimation technique described in [1,2] was adapted to the Yaak dataset.
+To estimate the metric scale (e.g., in meters), a speed-based regulariser was added in the loss function (during training) as suggested in [3] (currently, work in progress).

 References:
 1. Bian, Jiawang, Zhichao Li, Naiyan Wang, Huangying Zhan, Chunhua Shen, Ming-Ming Cheng, and Ian Reid.
 "Unsupervised scale-consistent depth and ego-motion learning from monocular video."
 Advances in neural information processing systems 32 (2019).
 2. Bian, Jia-Wang, Huangying Zhan, Naiyan Wang, Zhichao Li, Le Zhang, Chunhua Shen, Ming-Ming Cheng, and Ian Reid.
 "Unsupervised scale-consistent depth learning from video."
 International Journal of Computer Vision 129, no. 9 (2021): 2548-2564.
+3. Guizilini, Vitor, Rares Ambrus, Sudeep Pillai, Allan Raventos, and Adrien Gaidon.
+"3d packing for self-supervised monocular depth estimation."
+In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 2485-2494.
+2020.

 #### Dependencies